 Groups are held on Saturday fortnights at 10am with James Roy, and Tuesday fortnights with Sienna Brown at 10am.

 Both groups are at capacity at present but join the waitlist by contacting Campbelltown Library 02 46454444.
-And keep an eye out for an exciting program of Masterclasses beginning in May at our writers’ centre in Wedderburn.
+And keep an eye out for an exciting program of Masterclasses.
+In June our Masterclass will be at HJ Daley Library, Campbelltown.

 Fiction Writers Group – facilitated by James Roy